 Dry eyes and menopause FAQs

-- Any moderate or severe eye pain
+- You have moderate to severe eye pain or sensitivity to light

 - Cleveland Clinic, Dry Eyes